martinstarkov/sycl-project-template/README.md

 A template SYCL project using the CMake build automation system.

 # Usage
-Run the following commands in terminal
+Run the following commands with terminal opened in this repository's directory

 1. ```mkdir build```